• Skip to primary navigation

 Place the polvorones in the middle of the oven for about fifteen minutes.

-Remove the Christmas cookies from the oven and set them aside for no less than fifteen minutes to cool.
+Remove the Spanish Christmas cookies from the oven and set them aside for no less than fifteen minutes to cool.

 Once properly cooled, sprinkle polvorones with powdered sugar, then serve.